Remote Sensing and Geospatial Data

 3.8 Quality Assurance for Geospatial Data

 Robust quality assurance is essential for ensuring the fitness-for-purpose of geospatial data in ocean accounts.
-Quality assurance procedures should be aligned with the framework established in TG-0.7 Quality Assurance Framework and consistent with international geospatial quality standards.[48]
+Quality assurance procedures should be aligned with the framework established in TG-0.7 Quality Assurance Principles and consistent with international geospatial quality standards.[65]

 3.8.1 Accuracy Assessment Framework